Abdulmuhaimin-Ali/cpp-graphics-lib/README.md

 # cpp-graphics-lib

-Everything you need to run OpenGL for INFO3111
+Everything you need to run OpenGL for INFO3111 C++ Graphics